 Office of Postdoctoral Affairs Lending Library

 The OPA has a small library of books that are available for use by postdoctoral scholars.
 Please refer to the OPA Library website for a current list of titles available.
-If you are interested in borrowing any of the titles, contact the OPA at email@example.com or (813) 974-2225.
-Purchase of these books was made possible through financial support provided by the USF Graduate School.
+If you are interested in borrowing any of the titles, contact the OPA at firstname.lastname@example.org or (813) 974-2225.
+Purchase of these books was made possible through financial support provided by the USF Office of Graduate Studies.

 Offering training, workshops and seminars, Talent Management provides the systems and tools to develop the right people for the right positions to achieve mission success.